 Johnno Award

-This award is presented by Queensland Writers Centre's Management Committee for outstanding services to writers and writing in Queensland, particularly volunteer work and work that goes largely unrecognised by the public or the industry.
-This includes not only writers but also teachers, arts workers, advocates and community leaders who work to promote a vibrant and diverse writing community across Queensland.
+Presented annually since 2001 by Queensland Writers Centre's Management Committee, the Johnno Award celebrates outstanding services to writers and writing in Queensland—particularly volunteer work and work that goes largely unrecognised by the public or the industry.
+This includes not only writers but teachers, arts workers, advocates and community leaders who work to promote a vibrant and diverse writing community in Queensland.

 RECIPIENTS